nol13/fuzzball.js/README.md

 This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
 Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (with a bit of code from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) patched on)

-Simple demo [here](https://nol13.github.io/fuzzball.js) comparing some of the different scorers/options.
+Simple demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.

 # Contents
  * [Installation](#installation)